barancev/webdriver-factory/README.md

 The library implements [Object Pool design pattern](http://sourcemaking.com/design_patterns/object_pool), but for a historical reason it is called "factory".

-The instances created by the pool are called "managed instances".
+The instances created by the pool and stored in the pool are called "managed instances".

 The library provides three ways to manage instances:
-* `SingleWebDriverPool` allows a single managed instance of WebDriver to exist in any given moment,
+* `SingleWebDriverPool` allows a single managed instance of WebDriver to exist at any given moment,
 * `ThreadLocalSingleWebDriverPool` allows a single managed instance of WebDriver to exist for each thread,
 * `LooseWebDriverPool` does not impose any restrictions and creates a new managed instance on each request.